Last Updated on 1 year by admin

 Things to Carry While Travelling to Serbia

 This can be a very important decision, as you may face problems if you haven’t packed the right things.
-So, it is recommended to check out on things one must carry to avoid any kind of issues.
+So, it is recommended to check out things one must carry to avoid any kind of issues.

 1. Electrical Adapter (220V, 50Hz)

-You need to carry an electrical adapter when travelling to Serbia as the voltage there is different as compared to the USA or India.
+You need to carry an electrical adapter when traveling to Serbia as the voltage there is different as compared to the USA or India.
 It will be a good option to purchase a 220V watt adapter from your own country.
 It may happen that you don’t get these adapters on nearby shops in Serbia, so buy from your own country.
 It will be cheaper too.
 This becomes very important to have these adapters to charge your mobiles, cameras, etc. So don’t forget to purchase it.

 2. Wallet or Money Belt

-Anytime you visit a place while travelling, there are chances that it may be safe or not safe.
-You need to be alert from pick pockets as losing your important documents like passports, cash, cards etc in some foreign country can be a great risk.
-So it’s better to invest in some kind of hanging wallet or money belt which will help you keep all your belongings in a safe place while travelling.
+Anytime you visit a place while traveling, there are chances that it may be safe or not safe.
+You need to be alert from pickpockets as losing your important documents like passports, cash, cards, etc in some foreign countries can be a great risk.
+So it’s better to invest in some kind of hanging wallet or money belt which will help you keep all your belongings in a safe place while traveling.
 If you find the money belt to be uncomfortable then you can even carry front wallets.

 Yes, it is a great option to keep a camera with you.
-Serbia is a very beautiful country and has quite a lot of historical places to visit, even rural Serbia is quite amazing.
+Serbia is a very beautiful country and has quite a lot of historic places to visit, even rural Serbia is quite amazing.
 So it will be great to capture all these in your camera and take these memories with you back.